lana-20/webdriver-debugging-techniques/README.md

             // Handle the exception
         }

 In this example, the WebDriver will wait up to 10 seconds for the element with the id "element-id" to become available in the DOM.
-If the element does not become available within this timeframe, a TimeoutException is thrown, which can then be caught and handled appropriately browserstack.com.
+If the element does not become available within this timeframe, a TimeoutException is thrown, which can then be caught and handled appropriately.

 Here's the equivalent code in Python: